 - establishing Wi-Fi Protected Access 2 (WPA2)

-Invest in reliable software tools to use for storing and distributing files regardless of the size of your business.
+Invest in reliable software tools to use for storing and distributing files regardless of the size of your business or opt for an online digital asset management solution.
 For larger companies, however, hiring a team of trustworthy IT experts to implement these security measures is a must to avoid data breaches.
 It goes without saying that you should have these IT experts sign an NDA as well.